feathersui/feathersui-starling/documentation/help/markdown/default-item-renderers.md

 ## The Basics

-Item renderers are managed by a `List` or `GroupedList` component, and you generally don't add them to the display list directly.
+Item renderers are managed by a `List`, `Tree`, or `GroupedList` component, and you generally don't add them to the display list directly.
 To customize properties on a default item renderer, you can use the list's [`itemRendererFactory`](../api-reference/feathers/controls/List.html#itemRendererFactory):

 ``` code
 list.itemRendererFactory = function():IListItemRenderer